formkit/docs-content/essentials/validation.md

 | dirty    | Shown after a user modifies the value of an input.                     |

 <callout type="note" label="Form submission">
-If an input is inside a <a href="/essentials/form">form</a> then <em>all</em> remaining validation messages will be displayed to the end user when a user attempts to submit the form.
+If an input is inside a <a href="/essentials/form">form</a>, then <em>all</em> remaining validation messages will be displayed to the end user when a user attempts to submit the form.
 </callout>

 ## Available rules

-FormKit ships with over 20 production ready validation rules — covering the vast majority of validation needs.
-If you don’t find one that meets your exact requirement you can add a [custom rule](#custom-rules) to suit your needs.
+FormKit ships with over 20 production-ready validation rules — covering the vast majority of validation needs.
+If you don’t find one that meets your exact requirement, you can add a [custom rule](#custom-rules) to suit your needs.

 - [accepted](#accepted)
 - [alpha](#alpha)